rbekyarov/car_dealership/README.md

 My project - this app manages a Car Dealership business processes

+Technology used in software development: backend - Spring Boot, frontend - React and MySql for database

+Finally the project will be deployed through three containers

-Backend is currently being implemented.....
+Now backend is currently being implemented.....

 DATA MODEL